rudzainy/rudzainy.github.io/_posts/2020-09-01-the-hoojah-project.md

 A platform for Malaysians to engage in structured objective discussions online.

--- image --
+{% responsive_image path: assets/img/posts/hoojah/Home-User.png alt: "Home page showing timeline view of recently updated polls.
+Desktop users would be able to see additional information in the left and right sidebars." %}
-Home page showing timeline view of recently updated polls.
-Desktop users would be able to see additional information in the left and right sidebars.
+_Home page showing timeline view of recently updated polls.
+Desktop users would be able to see additional information in the left and right sidebars._

 ### The Inefficiency of Online Discussion Platforms